zhangzw16/SageFormer/README.md

 - Model checkpoints and logs will be saved to outputs folder

 ## Contacts
-For any questions, please contact the authors at `zzw20 [at] mails.tsinghua.edu.cn` or write an issue.
+For any questions, please contact the authors at `zzw20 [at] mails.tsinghua.edu.cn` or write an Discussion.

 ## Citation
 If you find this code or paper useful for your research, please cite: